UPVEX/Every_day_python/README.md

 ## 📂 Project Structure

 - Each folder is named after the algorithm solved inside it.
-- Each file name represents a specific day in the journey, titled as:
+- Each files name represents a specific day in the journey, titled as:
   ```
   1th day
   2th day